Daihatsu: Japan

 Daihatsu's first, and oldest factory, called Ikeda Plant 1 was built in May 1939 in Ikeda, Osaka.
 The second factory was built May 1961 and is called Ikeda Plant 2.
 It houses the Osaka HQ office that was established March 1965.
 The company maintains an office in Tokyo, that was originally opened as Hatsudoki Seizo Co.
 Ltd. in June 1933 the Daihatsu Building.

-Daihatsu currently [when?] has two factories in Ryūō, Shiga.
+Daihatsu currently has two factories in Ryūō, Shiga.
 The first factory was opened in April 1974, and the second one in January 1989.
 Daihatsu opened a factory in April 1973 in Ōyamazaki, Kyoto.
 Daihatsu opened two factories in Nakatsu, Ōita starting in November 2004 with Nakatsu Plant 1, followed by Nakatsu Plant 2 in November 2007.
 The Kurume Plant was opened in August 2008 in Kurume.
 It houses the Daihatsu Group Kyushu Development Center which opened in 2014.

-As of May 2021, the following vehicles are built by Daihatsu in Japan:
+As of December 2025, the following vehicles are built by Daihatsu in Japan: